Fairey Barracuda: Background

 In 1937 the British Air Ministry issued Specification S.24/37, which sought a monoplane torpedo bomber to satisfy Operational Requirement OR.35.
-The envisioned aircraft was a three-seater that would possess a high payload capacity and a high maximum speed.
-Six submissions were received by the Air Ministry, from which the designs of Fairey and Supermarine (Type 322) were selected.
-A pair of prototypes of each design were ordered.
+The envisaged aircraft was a three-seater that would possess a high payload capacity and a high maximum speed.
+Six submissions were received by the Air Ministry, from which the designs of Fairey and Supermarine (Type 322) were selected and a pair of prototypes of each design were ordered.
 On 7 December 1940, the first Fairey prototype conducted its maiden flight.
 The Supermarine Type 322 did not fly until 1943 and, as the Barracuda was already in production by then, its development did not progress further.